KonnorRogers/snowpacker/README.md

 [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)

-Snowpacker is also Rails agnostic.
-It can be used in conjunction with Rails and provides helper methods, but Rails is not required.

-Snowpacker is also unbundled by default (for now).
-Perhaps in the future I may add a bundler, but for now, I'm content with leaving it unbundled.
+Snowpacker is also unbundled during development to eliminate compilation times and then is bundled in the final build process due to waterfall network requests that still cause some issues in production.

 ## Installation